Mte90/Wordmove-Tools/README.md

 `wordmove-wp-config [local|staging|production|etc]`

 The first parameter it's needed for get the absolute path of the host and insert in the Movefile.

+##Wp Config Par
+With this script you can add some parameter in the wp-config.php

+`wordmove-wp-config-par [security|debug|misc]`

+The parameter it's needed for choose the type of parameter to add to the wp-config.

+  security:
+	  DISALLOW_FILE_EDIT:	true
+  misc:
+	  WP_POST_REVISIONS:	3
+  debug:
+	  WP_DEBUG:    true

 #License
 GPL GPL GPL GPL GPL GPL GPL GPL GPL GPL GPL GPL!